euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 Introduction
 ============

-Embedding code written in oder languages is a common theme in the python context, the main motivation being speed boosting.
+Embedding code written in oder languages is a common theme in the Python context, the main motivation being speed boosting.
 Several alternatives exist to achieve this, such as Cython [Cython]_, CFFI [CFFI]_, SWIG [SWIG]_, weave [weave]_, among others.
-We present yet another alternative, which may be quite close to CFFI, than to the others
+We present yet another alternative, which may be quite close to CFFI than to the others.
-The motivation to write SClib grew out of the urge to integrate C code, which was already written, into the python environment, minimizing the intervention of the code.
+The motivation to write SClib grew out of the urge to integrate C code, which was already written, into the Python environment, minimizing the intervention of the code.
 Part of the resulting work is briefly introduced later, in the engineering application section.

-Nevertheless, embedding compiled code in python will naturally have an impact in performance, for instance, when the compiled code takes care of computer intensive numerics.
-The first application we introduce (in particle physics), leverages SClib in this sense, outsourcing the numerics to the compiled code and using the python environment for visualization.
+Nevertheless, embedding compiled code in Python will naturally have an impact in performance, for instance, when the compiled code takes care of computer intensive numerics.
+The first application we introduce (in particle physics), leverages SClib in this sense, outsourcing the numerics to the compiled code and using the Python environment for visualization.

 SClib